deepstreamIO/ds-demo-spaceshooter/README.md

     }
 }
 ```
-To turn your object-hierarchy into an image, you need a "renderer".
-PIXI will try to use WebGL for rendering, but can fall back to good old canvas if necessary.
+To turn your object-hierarchy into an image, you'll need a "renderer".
+PIXI will try to use WebGL for rendering, but can fall back canvas if necessary.

 For our spaceshooter, we'll leave it to PIXI to decide which renderer to use.
-The only requirements are: It needs to extend to the full size of the screen and shouldn't have a background color (so that we can place a spacy image behind)
+The only requirements are: It needs to extend to the full size of the screen and shouldn't have a background color (so that we can place a spacy image behind it)

-To do this, add the following lines to your game class' constructor:
+To create a renderer, add the following lines to your game class' constructor:

 ```javascript
     this.renderer = PIXI.autoDetectRenderer(